safe-global/safe-apps-sdk/README.md

 ## Documentation

 Apps built with the Safe Apps SDK are meant to be run in an iframe inside the Safe Web UI.
 This library exposes a class as a default export.
+It acce

 ```js
 import SafeAppsSDK from '@gnosis.pm/safe-apps-sdk';